DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/2 GameObjects.md

 What we need to do to make our object visible is :

-1. We need to move the object so that it is not in the center of the scene and being blocked by the "Main Camera" Object.
-We do this by changing the ["Transform"](https://docs.unity3d.com/Manual/class-Transform.html) of the Object.
-	* In the top section "Transform" find the set of three numbers beside "Position" and set these to "2", "2", and "0" respectively (You can also see this in the photo below).
-	* (You can also select the "Move Tool" in the top left of Unity and drag the green and red handles that appear).

-1. Next we need to give this object a ["Sprite"](https://docs.unity3d.com/Manual/Sprites.html) or picture to actually appear as when we look at it.
+1. We need to give this object a ["Sprite"](https://docs.unity3d.com/Manual/Sprites.html) or picture to actually appear as when we look at it.
 We do this by giving the "Sprite Renderer" a "Sprite".

 	* First we need to import a Sprite into Unity.
 		* Right click on the Project section of Unity (bottom bar), hover over "Create" and click on "Folder".
 Name the folder "Sprites".
 Remember, organization is key!
-		* Go to the [Assets folder](./Assets) in this project and drag ["WhiteCircle"](./Assets/WhiteCircle.png) into the folder you just made.
+		* Go to the [Assets folder](./Assets) in this unit and drag ["WhiteCircle"](./Assets/WhiteCircle.png) into the folder you just made.

 	![ImportSprite](Images/ImportSprite.JPG)